 Following grading, exams are returned to the Registrar’s Office by the faculty members.
-Shortly after grades are released, the Registrar will return their essay exams to students who request them.
-Students may keep them.
+Shortly after grades are released, the Registrar will return the essay exams to students who request them.
+Students may keep their exams.
 Unclaimed student exam answers are kept in storage until the start of the examination period one year after the semester in which the exam was taken.
-They are then destroyed.

 Membership in this community imposes both an obligation to comply with its rules and the responsibility to assist in their enforcement.
 To that end, each student should report to the Dean or the Dean’s designated representative evidence of any alleged violations of the Code of which the student has credible information or knowledge.